masterpointio/masterpoint.io/content/updates/terraform-null-label-advanced.md

 }
 ```

 For this module, we’ve overridden the "name" ID element from terraform-null-label.
-Regardless of whatever value is defined for the root module’s "name" variable value that gets passed down in the `context` argument, the value will be "oltpdb".
+Regardless of whatever value is defined for the root module’s "name" variable value that gets passed down in the `context` argument, the value will be "oltpdb", so this RDS cluster will end up with the name `mpdev-oltpdb-acmeapp`.
 If we wanted to override "attributes" or any other of the `context.tf` variables that make up that label, we could do that too.

 ## Using `context.tf` In Your Project